Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 \subsubsection{The \texttt{TEOBResumS} waveform models}

 The \texttt{TEOBResumS} model builds upon early EOB developments at the Institut des Hautes Etudes Scientifiques (IHES) that define the basics structure of the model.
 The name suggests the key features: arbitrary compact binaries with tidal (T) and generic spins (S) interactions are modeled by making systematic use of analytical resummations.
 This name has first appeared in the tidal model of Ref.~\cite{Bernuzzi:2014owa} and in the tidal and spinning model of Ref.~\cite{Nagar:2018zoe}.
 The latter include the factorized waveform described above~\cite{Damour:2008gu,Damour:2009kr}, the systematic resummation of EOB potentials via Pad\'e approximants~\cite{Damour:2002qh,Damour:2008qf,Damour:2009kr,Nagar:2011fx,Damour:2012ky}, NQC corrections~\cite{Nagar:2006xv,Damour:2007xr,Damour:2007vq,Damour:2008te,Damour:2012ky}, attachment of the ringdown around the peak of the orbital frequency (i.e., light-ring crossing)~\cite{Damour:2007xr,Damour:2012ky}, the concept of centrifugal radius for incorporating spin-spin interactions~\cite{Damour:2014sva}, resummed gyro-gravitomagnetic functions~\cite{Damour:2008qf,Nagar:2011fx,Damour:2014sva} and the factorized NR-informed ringdown waveform~\cite{Damour:2014yha}.
 These developments made heavy use of results in the test-mass limit obtained by means of a new approach to black hole perturbation theory \cite{Nagar:2006xv,Damour:2007xr,Bernuzzi:2010xj,Bernuzzi:2011aj,Harms:2014dqa} to understand each physical element entering the structure of the waveform and striving for physical completeness, simplicity, accuracy and efficiency.
-Currently, \texttt{TEOBResumS-GIOTTO} is a unified framework to generate complete inspiral-merger-postmerger waveforms for any type of quasi-circular compact binary (BBH, BNS, BHNS)\cite{Riemenschneider:2021ppj,Gonzalez:2022prs,Nagar:2023zxh}. \texttt{TEOBResumS-Dalí} is the model's extension to generic orbits and describes bound orbits with arbitrary eccentricity \cite{Chiaramello:2020ehz,Nagar:2021gss,Nagar:2021xnh,Bonino:2022hkj}, hyperbolic orbits and scattering~\cite{Nagar:2020xsk,Gamba:2021gap,Hopper:2022rwo}.
-The key features of the models are summarized in Table~\ref{tab:TEOBResumS} and described in the following.
-An extension of the model that relies on GSF-informed potentials~\cite{Akcay:2015pjz,Nagar:2022fep} so as to generate extreme-mass-ratio-inspirals (EMRIs) is available~\cite{Albertini:2022dmc,Albertini:2022rfe}, and work on scalar-tensor gravity (building upon Refs.~\cite{Julie:2017pkb,Julie:2017ucp}) is also currently in progress~\cite{Jain:2022nxs,Jain:2023fvt,Jain:2023vlf}.
+Currently, \texttt{TEOBResumS-GIOTTO} is a unified framework to generate \edit{inspiral waveforms for any type of quasi-circular compact binary and complete inspiral-merger-postmerger waveforms for BBH and BHNS binaries~\cite{Riemenschneider:2021ppj,Gonzalez:2022prs}}.